Ehsan-Behzadi/A-Machine-Learning-Approach-Using-the-Pima-Indians-Diabetes-Dataset/README.md

 - AUC score: 0.71

 Detailed performance metrics and visualizations are available in the results section of the repository.

+## Improvements

+In this project, several improvements have been made to enhance the data preprocessing and model performance processes.

+1. **KNN Imputation for Missing Values.**

+### KNN Imputation Method for Missing Values

+In this update, I have added a new method for handling missing values using KNN Imputation.
+This method improves the data preprocessing step by providing a more robust way to impute missing values based on the nearest neighbors.
+The benefits of KNN Imputation are:
+- **Preservation of Relationships**: KNN considers the similarity of data points, which helps maintain the relationships between features when imputing missing values.
+- **Improved Model Performance**: Proper handling of missing data can lead to enhanced model accuracy and reliability.

 ## Usage Instructions